wang-q/nwr/README.md

-  order     Order nodes in a Newick file rename    Rename node(s) in a Newick file restrict  Restrict taxonomy terms to ancestral descendants stat      Statistics about the Newick file template  Create dirs, data and scripts for a phylogenomic research tex       Visualize the Newick tree via LaTeX txdb      Init the taxonomy database help      Print this message or the help of the given subcommand(s)
+  order     Order nodes in a Newick file rename    Rename node(s) in a Newick file restrict  Restrict taxonomy terms to ancestral descendants subtree   Extract a subtree stat      Statistics about the Newick file template  Create dirs, data and scripts for a phylogenomic research tex       Visualize the Newick tree via LaTeX topo      Topological information of the Newick file txdb      Init the taxonomy database help      Print this message or the help of the given subcommand(s)